lucasjoliveau/doc/fr/developer/howtos/website_themes/animations.md

 ## On appearance

 In standard, you can add animations to columns when they appear, thanks to the Website Builder.
-Odoo detects when your element is in the viewport and launches the animation.
+Konvergo ERP detects when your element is in the viewport and launches the animation.
 A large selection of animations is available:

   * Fade in